anandu927/flask_todo/README.md

 The Todo App has the following dependencies:

+- Docker: To Build the systems
 - Flask: A Python web framework used for developing the server-side component.
+- React: A node framework for frontend

 ## Contributing